-For this post we will be reviewing development from ages 0 months to 6 years old.
-Remember that the ages given as a range.
+For this post, we will be reviewing developmental milestones from ages 0 months to 6 years old.
+Remember that the ages are given as a range.
 Some children may master these skills sooner, others later.

 0-5 Months Old

-- Can track a rattle while lying on their back.
+- Tracks a rattle while lying on their back

-- Eyes can track an object towards the middle (midline) or start at midline to either side.
+- Tracks an object towards the middle (midline) or starts at the midline to either side

-- Can look at an object and attempt to reach for that object (visually directed reaching).
+- Looks at an object and attempts to reach for that object (visually directed reaching)

-- Can begin to reach with both hands at the same time.
+- Begins to reach with both hands at the same time

-- Eyes can track an object to the right and left sides, past the midline.
+- Tracks an object to the right and left sides, past the midline

-- Can track a ball side to side as it rolls across a table left to right and right to left.
+- Tracks a ball side to side as it rolls across a table left to right and right to left

-- Can track a rattle from side to side while lying on their back.
+- Tracks a rattle from side to side while lying on their back

-- Can touch both hands together while lying on back.
+- Touches both hands together while lying on their back

-- Can reach to midline for a toy or object while lying on their back.
+- Reaches to midline for a toy or object while lying on their back

 6-11 Months Old